Jieyab89/OSINT-Cheat-sheet/README.md

 # OSINT for Red Team

+- [PayloadsAllThePDFs](https://github.com/luigigubello/PayloadsAllThePDFs) A list of crafted malicious PDF files to test the security of PDF readers and tools
 - [resourcehacker](https://www.angusj.com/resourcehacker/) Decompiler tools and change the icon logo for application
 - [php exeoutput](https://www.exeoutput.com/) make your php script to executable file. php compiler for windows
 - [python pyinstaller](https://pyinstaller.org/en/stable/) make your python script to executable file